Scaleup-Excellenteam/google-auto-complete-sentences/README.md

 - **Pickle Module**: We used the Pickle module to load our data structure once, save it in a folder and then load it when running our auto-complete search program.
 The purpose of doing so is to lower the time taken to load and parse the data each time running the program, it takes approximately ~ 2 minutes to load the data into a file, and to load the file into our executable program takes around ~ 30 seconds.
 The module does so by Serializing our data structure from a python object into a byte stream, which we then store in a file, then it deserializes the file into a full-on ready data structure, in other words we used only two functions, pickle.dump() & pickle.load().

-- **Data Parsing**: read all data found in the archive, and store them in a prefix tree, where the root is the initial word of a sentence going down to the following words.
+- **Data Parsing**: Read all data found in the archive, and store them in a prefix tree, where the root is the initial word of a sentence going down to the following words.
 For instance, we have these sentences:
 -This is a dog
 -This is a cat
 -This is not a cow
 -This guy

-the tree would look like:
+The tree would look like:
                 This
                 /  \
               is   guy